invariant-labs/protocol/docs/docs/aleph_zero/types.md

 This segment introduces key data types integral to understanding and working with the Aleph Zero protocol.
 These types play a pivotal role in expressing and managing various aspects of the protocol's functionality.

 ### Defining Decimal:
+We have implemented a custom decimal system, which is detailed in our repository [here](https://github.com/invariant-labs/decimal).
+The structure of the decimal is outlined below in Rust syntax:
 ```rust
 #[decimal(#scale, #big_type)]
 pub struct DecimalName {